eduP2P/common/test_suite/README.md

     The problem in this scenario is that Peer 1 is sending pings to `Y':y1'`, while Peer 2 is sending them from `Y':y2'`.
-Peer 1’s NAT will always drop the packets from Peer 2 because it has ADPF behaviour and `y1'` is not equal to `y2'`.
+Peer 1’s NAT will always drop the packets from Peer 2 because it has APDF behaviour and `y1'` is not equal to `y2'`.
 Peer 2’s NAT will accept packets from source IP `X'` destined to `Y':y2'` after sending its first ping from `Y':y2'` to `X':x1'`, but Peer 1 is sending packets